 “The Three Corners Health Services Society health care team has the capacity to carry out screening on their own” says Turner, and their plan going forward is to offer screening one week out of every month to their members on an ongoing basis.

-Being screened early for kidney disease is crucial and the support for Kidney Check screening was highlighted in the Williams Lake Tribunal (“Kidney health focus of Three Corners Health Society project“).
+Being screened early for kidney disease is crucial and the support for Kidney Check screening was highlighted in the Williams Lake Tribune (“Kidney health focus of Three Corners Health Society project“).

-Upcoming engagement sessions in Bella Bella with Heiltsuk Nation and in Port Alberni with Nuu-chah-nulth Tribal Council in the fall.
+Upcoming engagement sessions are planned this fall in Bella Bella with Heiltsuk Nation and in Port Alberni with Nuu-chah-nulth Tribal Council.